Stem-loop: Formation and stability

-The formation of a stem-loop structure is dependent on the stability of the resulting helix and loop regions.
+The formation of a stem-loop is dependent on the stability of the helix and loop regions.
 The first prerequisite is the presence of a sequence that can fold back on itself to form a paired double helix.
-The stability of this helix is determined by its length, the number of mismatches or bulges it contains (a small number are tolerable, especially in a long helix) and the base composition of the paired region.
+The stability of this helix is determined by its length, the number of mismatches or bulges it contains (a small number are tolerable, especially in a long helix), and the base composition of the paired region.
 Pairings between guanine and cytosine have three hydrogen bonds and are more stable compared to adenine-uracil pairings, which have only two.
-In RNA, adenine-uracil pairings featuring two hydrogen bonds are equal to the adenine-thymine bond of the DNA.
+In RNA, adenine-uracil pairings featuring two hydrogen bonds are equal to the adenine-thymine bond of DNA.
 Base stacking interactions, which align the pi bonds of the bases' aromatic rings in a favorable orientation, also promote helix formation.

 The stability of the loop also influences the formation of the stem-loop structure.
-"Loops" that are fewer than three bases long are sterically impossible and do not form.
-Large loops with no secondary structure of their own (such as pseudoknot pairing) are also unstable.
-Optimal loop length tends to be about 4-8 bases long.
-One common loop with the sequence UUCG is known as the "tetraloop" and is particularly stable due to the base-stacking interactions of its component nucleotides.
+Optimal loop length tends to be about 4-8 bases long; loops that are fewer than three bases long are sterically impossible and thus do not form, and large loops with no secondary structure of their own (such as pseudoknot pairing) are unstable.
+One common loop with the sequence UUCG is known as the "tetraloop," and is particularly stable due to the base-stacking interactions of its component nucleotides.
 Therefore, such loops can form on the microsecond time scale.